ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ![Diagram showing how unused gas is refunded](../transactions/gas-tx.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_

-## What is gas limit? {#what-is-gas-limit}
+## What is the gas limit? {#what-is-gas-limit}

-Gas limit refers to the maximum amount of gas you are willing to consume on a transaction.
+The 'gas limit refers to the maximum amount of gas you are willing to consume on a transaction.
 More complicated transactions involving [smart contracts](/developers/docs/smart-contracts/) require more computational work, so they require a higher gas limit than a simple payment.
 A standard ETH transfer requires a gas limit of 21,000 units of gas.

 For example, if you put a gas limit of 50,000 for a simple ETH transfer, the EVM would consume 21,000, and you would get back the remaining 29,000.
 However, if you specify too little gas, for example, a gas limit of 20,000 for a simple ETH transfer, the EVM will consume your 20,000 gas units attempting to fulfill the transaction, but it will not complete.
 The EVM then reverts any changes, but since the validator has already done 20k gas units worth of work, that gas is consumed.